About Joanne M Laframboise-Otto

 Dr. Laframboise-Otto’s research interests include investigating pain management strategies such as music listening and relaxation training with adult patients in the hospital and home settings.
 She recently completed her dissertation research, which focused on examining the use of music listening to enhance acute surgical pain management with patients undergoing orthopedic surgery.
 She has completed several education projects focusing on facilitating nursing skills development with basic preparation nursing students.

-Dr. Laframboise-Otto holds membership in the following U.S. organizations: Sigma Theta Tau International Honor Society of Nursing (Alpha Theta Chapter, University of Florida), American Society of Pain Management Nurses and the American Pain Society.
+Dr. Laframboise-Otto holds membership in the following U.S. organizations: Sigma Theta Tau International Honor Society of Nursing (Alpha Theta Chapter, University of Florida), American Society of Pain Management Nurses and the National League for Nurses.

 She maintains membership in the following Canadian organizations: Sigma Theta Tau International Honor Society of Nursing (Iota Omicron Chapter, Western University), College of Nurses of Ontario and the Canadian Pain Society.